ebinm/FastFabricLab/docs/ClientSetup.md

 Client Setup
 -------

 The client works with the default chaincode (Fabcar) in [chaincode](../chaincode).
 It uses the Nodejs API for interacting with the FastFabric network.
-Note: Each step depends upon the success of previous step.
+**Note:** Each step depends upon the success of the previous steps.

 1. Setup Nodejs client
     * Run the script [client_setup.sh](../scripts/client_setup.sh) with `./scripts/client_setup.sh`.